ni/systemlink-enterprise-examples/Test Plan Operations Examples/README.md

 and select **Edit**.
 The notebook ID will be displayed in the Edit Published Notebook panel.

-### Arguments
+### Job parameters

-Jobs and Notebooks can be parameterized with positional and keyword arguments.
-Arguments are specified in the `arguments` field of the action definition.
+Jobs can be parameterized with positional and keyword arguments.
+Arguments are specified in the `arguments` field of the job execution action definition.
 The arguments can be any valid JSON value including strings, numbers, booleans, arrays, and objects.
 Objects may be nested multiple levels.

-For notebooks, the `arguments` field expects an array.
-The `testPlanId` and `systemId` properties are always passed as parameters to a notebook and do not need to be specified.

-For jobs, the action may specify multiple functions.
-Therefore, the `arguments` field expects an array of arrays, where each inner array represents the arguments the corresponding function in the `jobs` array.
+A job definition may specify multiple functions.
+Therefore, the `arguments` field expects an array of arrays, where each inner array represents the arguments for the corresponding co-indexed function in the `functions` array.

 ```json
 "functions": [